CalStott/cloud_computing/linux_notes.md

 There are a few methods:
 1. Using `kill`
    - You can terminate the process by using this command with the Process ID (PID) e.g. `kill <PID>`
+   - Most gentle way of killing a process uses `kill -1 <PID>` as -1 is the SigKill flag for gently stopping the process
+   - To kill a process that has child processes, use `kill -15 <PID>`.
+This will kill the child processes before the parent process
+   - Most aggressive way of killing processes, use `kill -9 <PID>`.
+This will abruptly kill the process. __Do not use for sensitive processes__.
    - To find the PID, you can use ps, top or pgrep e.g. `ps aux | grep <name>` or `pgrep <name>`
 2. Using `killall`
    - Terminates the process by its name instead of PID e.g. `killall <name>`